Ambatoplant/cloud-computing-repositories/README.md

 ---

 ## **License**
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `https://github.com/Ambatoplant/cloud-computing-repositories/blob/master/LICENSE` file for details.
 ```